ktaylor63/southeast/site/content/faq/louisiana-black-bear-removal-from-the-lists-of-threatened-and-endangered-species-due-to-recovery.md

 ---
-title: 'Louisiana black bear removal from the lists of threatened and endangered species due to recovery'
+title: 'Louisiana black bear removed from the list of threatened and endangered species due to recovery'
 date: '2016-03-10'
 hero:
     name: louisiana-black-bear-in-tree-with-cub.jpg